-Yesterday, 13 April, had a cold start, even with a frost here, followed by a sunny day.
+Yesterday, 13 April, had a cold start, even with a frost here in England, followed by a sunny day.
 About the only thing the day had in common with the same day last year, when Joe and Freya went on the Doubtful Sound cruise.
 We have been re-living our trip round New Zealand of course, as you do.
 The whole journey was blessed with luck… everyone being able to get time off, the way the itinerary worked with most days going to plan, and the weather, which can ruin some days, especially in New Zealand with its high rainfall in places.
 Never luckier than the Sound cruises.
 On this day last year, a beautiful, sunny day, we took the Milford Sound cruise.

 In 2004, the weather was about as wet and murky as it can get here.

 Milford Sound was misty and moody.
 From a lowering grey sky, tissues of cloud wreathed the dark mountains, making them appear to block our passage.